-(919) 962-5453 | firstname.lastname@example.orgHannah Gill has directed the Latino Migration Project since its inception in 2007.
-She is an anthropologist with a specialization in Latin American/Caribbean migration studies and the author of the book, “The Latino Migration Experience in North Carolina: New Roots in the Old North State.”
+(919) 962-5453 | firstname.lastname@example.orgHannah Gill is an anthropologist and oral historian with a specialization in Latin American/Caribbean migration studies.
+She is the author of the book, “The Latino Migration Experience in North Carolina: New Roots in the Old North State.”
 She received a DPhil in Social Anthropology from the University of Oxford, England.
 She is a native of North Carolina and an alumna of UNC Chapel Hill.
-Full Bio >>

-Research and Program Manager, Building Integrated Communities
+Research Associate, Building Integrated Communities

 Jessica White is a bilingual research professional from the Latinx-majority U.S. city of Reading, PA.
 She has been collaborating with local governments and foreign-born, refugee, and Hispanic/Latinx residents for research and planning since 2012.
 White specializes in community-directed research, program evaluation, qualitative inquiry, and communications.
 She holds a MPH in Community Health Sciences from Boston University and a BA in Spanish and English from Temple University, where she was a Phi Beta Kappa recipient in Hispanic Studies.
 White has first- and co-authored multiple peer-reviewed research publications regarding cancer survivorship and health services utilization among women and girls with minority sexual orientations.